JessicaXYWang/SynapseML/tools/docgen/README.md

 ### Image alt text

-Please add alt text to all the image to meet .
+Please add alt text to all the image to meet Fabric doc requirement
 #### rst file
-For each image, add alt text. eg:
+For each image, add alt text.

+eg:

 ```
 .. image::